-Once you join a Medicare-approved clinical research study, Original Medicare covers the routine items and services you receive as part of the study, including:

-Room and board for a hospital stay that Medicare would pay for even if you weren't in a study.

-An operation or other medical procedure if it is part of the research study.

-Treatment of side effects and complications of the new care.

-After Medicare has paid its share of the cost for these services, our plan will pay the rest.
-Like for all covered services, you will pay nothing for the covered services you get in the clinical research study.

-When you are part of a clinical research study, neither Medicare nor our plan will pay for any of the following:

-Generally, Medicare will not pay for the new item or service that the study is testing unless medical condition would normally require only one CT scan.
+Once you join a Medicare-approved clinical research study, Original Medica items and services you receive as part of the study, including: re covers the routine \square Room and board for a hospital stay that Medicare would pay for even if y you weren't in a study. □An operation or other medical procedure if it is part of the research stud y. ☐Treatment of side effects and complications of the new care.
+After Medicare has paid its share of the cost for these services, our plan will covered services, you will pay nothing for the covered services you get in the study.
+When you are part of a clinical research study, neither Medicare nor our pl the following: an will pay for any of ☐Generally, Medicare will not pay for the new item or service that the student Medicare would cover the item or service even if you were not in a study

-□ltems or services provided only to collect data, and not used in your direct health care.
-For example, Medicare would not pay for monthly CT scans done as part of the study if your

-Medicare would cover the item or service even if you were not in a study.